 I booked a holiday to New York City

-There are a load of other smaller things that happened that made the month great, like spending an evening with my cousins, Aunt and Great-Aunt as a form of ‘second Christmas’ as we didn’t get a chance to see each other over the holidays.
+There is a load of other smaller things that happened that made the month great, like spending an evening with my cousins, Aunt and Great-Aunt as a form of ‘second Christmas’ as we didn’t get a chance to see each other over the holidays.
 Also, catching up with friends over coffee at costa and wine at Paddington Station (like you do).

-As I said in my opening paragraph, this month I have felt happier than I have felt in a quite a while and I want to remember that so that when things get tough again (which they invariably do in life) I can look back and smile on the good times too.
+As I said in my opening paragraph, this month I have felt happier than I have felt in quite a while and I want to remember that so that when things get tough again (which they invariably do in life) I can look back and smile on the good times too.